adChong/ideaslab-website/content/post/2025-03-jst-astar-joint-grant/index.md

 The Singapore team will work closely with industry and regional partners to translate research outcomes into practical mixed-mode ventilation solutions that can be deployed in diverse building contexts.
 By bridging advanced AI control development with real-world application, the project aims to accelerate the adoption of sustainable cooling strategies across Southeast Asia.

-Read more about the JST–A*STAR Joint Call on AI here: [link to programme page]
+Read more about the JST–A*STAR Joint Call on AI [here](https://www.a-star.edu.sg/Research/funding-opportunities/japan-singapore-joint-call-for-proposals--japan-science-and-technology-agency-(jst)-and-agency-for-science--technology-and-research-(a-star)-2024)